RedisGears/RedisGears/docs/configuration.md

 # RedisGears Configuration
-RedisGears provides configuration options that control its operation.
+RedisGears provides configuration options to control its operation.
 These options can be set when the module is bootstrapped and in some cases also during runtime.

 The following sections describe the configuration options the means for setting them.